victoriamanicom/FP-Group1/README.md

 ---------------
 * To push the project further into Scenario 3 by including the ANPR observations linked to the suspect's vehicle details to find out their recent vehicle locations.
 * To Push the project into Scenario 2 by using cell tower location data, ANPR observations and financial transactions to find out who was in a certain location at given times.
+*
+### Final Words and Acknowledgements ###
+Without the guidance of Piers Barber and Jordan Harrison this project wouldn't of been possible, along with our team members:

+-Eva Bullman
+-Sebastian Hook
+-Victoria Manicom
+-Ivan Okpomor
+-Raihan Patel
+-Shamshur Rehman